 I have a love affair with the DMV area going back almost 10 years.
-It's where I picked up my cupcake habit.
 Washington DC has been my most-visited US destination except for the handful of Texas cities I've lived in.
 There's just something about it.
-One of my sisters recently started law school in our nation's capitol, which gave me the perfect excuse to plan a girls' long weekend trip full of #blackgirlmagic for us and our youngest sister.
-Today's travel guide is a culmination of my favorite experiences across multiple trips to DC, aka Chocolate City, with a focus on Black-owned businesses, to help you plan a quick DC getaway in 2022!
+So I've had several girls' long weekend trips to DC full of #blackgirlmagic with my sisters and sister-friends.

 Table of Contents